Category Theory for Programmers Challenges

 Define a higher-order function (or a function object)

-, except that it only calls the original function once for every argument, stores the result internally, and subsequently returns this stored result every time it’s called with the same argument.
+memoizein your favorite language.
+This function takes a pure functionfas an argument and returns a function that behaves almost exactly likef, except that it only calls the original function once for every argument, stores the result internally, and subsequently returns this stored result every time it’s called with the same argument.
 You can tell the memoized function from the original by watching its performance.
 For instance, try to memoize a function that takes a long time to evaluate.
 You’ll have to wait for the result the first time you call it, but on subsequent calls, with the same argument, you should get the result immediately.

 See here.